Knowledge Base

 Tip: Use comments instead of a separate spreadsheet of feedback — it keeps every note attached to the exact block it's about.

-Publishing your course
+Exporting your course

 PDF